Tamarin Monkeys Explained

 Why do some tamarins have mustaches?

-Many tamarin species have distinctive facial hair or markings that make them visually recognizable and species-specific.
+Many tamarin species have distinctive facial hair or markings that make them visually recognizable.

 Do tamarins live in family groups?